 Three maximization tests involved groups of 20 Dunkin-Hartley guinea pigs tested with Capryloyl Salicylic Acid (different vehicles used).
 A challenge concentration of 2% was sensitizing to 5 of 20 guinea pigs, and a challenge concentration of 5% was sensitizing to 2 of 20 guinea pigs.
 The absence of skin sensitization was noted in a group of 20 guinea pigs challenged with a concentration of 1%.
 Additionally, findings relating to skin irritation (number of animals with reactions not stated) during induction were reported in the 3 maximization tests.
-Test concentrations of 1% and 25% applied topically were irritating, whereas, 0.5% (injected intradermally) and 10% (topical application) were not.
+A test concentration of 25% applied topically was irritating, whereas, 0.5% (injected intradermally) and 10% (topical application) were not.
+In a fourth guinea pig maximization test, the following results reported after challenge with 2% Capryloyl Salicylic Acid: Positive reactions were observed in 14 of 20 guinea pigs at 24 h after challenge.
+At 48 h, 4 guinea pigs had positive reactions.
+The test material was classified as skin sensitizer because more than 30% of total number of guinea pigs tested (i.e. 70%) had a positive response.
+Positive reactions were observed at the 24-h challenge reading, but not at the 48-h reading.